-■ February 24, 1998: The second powerful nor'easter to affect the region in less than a week brought a deluge of rain to southeastern Massachusetts, gale force winds along the coast, and coastal flooding to Chatham on Cape Cod and to Martha's Vineyard and Nantucket.
+February 24, 1998: The second powerful nor'easter to affect the region in less than a week brought a deluge of rain to southeastern Massachusetts, gale force winds along the coast, and coastal flooding to Chatham on Cape Cod and to Martha's Vineyard and Nantucket.
 Coastal flooding occurred on Martha's Vineyard where Beach Road was closed from Edgartown to Oak Bluffs.
-Waves were reported splashing over the top of houses in the Eastville
+Waves were reported splashing over the top of houses in the Eastville section of Oak Bluffs.
+Beach erosion occurred on Nantucket, where there was a loss of about 20 feet of dunes on the east side of the Island.
+Up to 12 to 15 feet was lost along Sconset Bluff.
+There were a few reports of coastal flooding at Chatham on Cape Cod.
+Dozens of basements were flooded and coastal roads had to be closed as the aftermath of the heavy rain

-8 National Flood Insurance Program, Floodplain Management Requirements, FFMA 480
+8 National Flood Insurance Program, Floodplain Management Requirements, FEMA 480